braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/canvas_status.md

 ## Stopped

 Stopped Canvases have been paused, but are still editable.
-You can resume an stopped Canvas by selecting the gear icon by the name of the Canvas and selecting **Resume**.
+To resume a stopped Canvas, select the <i class="fas fa-cog"></i> gear icon for a given Canvas then **Resume**.

 ## Archived

-Archived campaigns are no longer sent and are cleared from the All Active tab on the Braze dashboard.
-These campaigns are also removed from the detailed statistics graphs on the **Overview** and **Revenue** pages.
+Archived Canvases are no longer sent and are cleared from the **All Active** tab on the Braze dashboard.
+These Canvases are also removed from the detailed statistics graphs on the **Overview** and **Revenue** pages.

-To archive a campaign, select the gear icon for a given campaign, or simply check it off and select **Archive Selected**.
+To archive a Canvas, select the <i class="fas fa-cog"></i> gear icon for a given Canvas then **Archive Selected**.

 ## Idle

+When a Canvas is no longer sending messages, Braze will assign an idle status to these Canvases to help sort and manage your list of Canvases.
+With this filter, you can view which Canvases will be automatically stopped and the associated stop date.